qaziabdullah/EFI-Dell-Precision-T5500/README.md

 ## What doesn’t work?

 1. Sleep is broken due to CPUSTSCSYNC not supported on Monterey.
 However, it works in Big Sur.
-2. USB 1,1.
-Blame Apple for that.
-3. Wired memory on my system stays at 10GB, dunno if that’s an issue but here we have it.
-4. Disabled CPUPM, since X5675 doesn’t have any PM SSDT or I was unable to get it working but enabling CPUPM results in low freq and cpu doesn’t go at turbo freq.
+2. Disabled CPUPM, since X5675 doesn’t have any PM SSDT or I was unable to get it working but enabling CPUPM results in low freq and cpu doesn’t go at turbo freq.
-5. Shutdown works, reboot doesn’t.
+3. Shutdown works, reboot doesn’t.
 Which might get solved.
-6. Haven’t really tested anything other than that which didn’t work so everything works.
+4. Haven’t really tested anything other than that which didn’t work so everything works.

 ## How To Use